rehierl/html-outliner-spec/html-notes.md

 [**Categories**](https://w3c.github.io/html/dom.html#categories)

+* i.e. the 'categories' property of an element's definition
 * a list of categories to which an element belongs
 * used when defining the content models of each element

 [**Content model**](https://w3c.github.io/html/dom.html#content-model)

+* i.e. the 'content model' property of an element's definition
 * a normative description of what content must be included as children and descendants of an element.